nens/threedi-docs/source/b_modelling_workflow.rst

 A schematisation can be edited in the Modeller Interface.
 This is explained in this :ref:`section <edit_schematisation>`.

-You cannot edit your schematisation with the Live Site, but it is possible to temporarily adjust values of your model components.
+You cannot edit your schematisation with 3Di Live, but it is possible to temporarily adjust values of your model components.
 This is explained in this :ref:`section <3di_live_interactive_tools>`.

 Checking the schematisation